Tharow-Services/redwood/starlark.md

 - `thumbnail(500)`: returns a JPEG thumbnail of the response, no more than 500 pixels in width and height.
   If no thumbnail is available (either because the response body is not a supported image format, or because the body is too large), `thumbnail` returns `None`.
-  The default size is 1000 pixels.
+  The default self is 1000 pixels.

 ## Language and Library Notes